mhostetter/galois/docs/basic-usage/array-arithmetic.rst

 Array Arithmetic
 ================

-After creating a :ref:`Galois field array class` and one or two :ref:`Galois field arrays <Galois field array>`, nearly any arithmetic operation can be performed using normal NumPy ufuncs or Python operators.
+After creating a :obj:`~galois.FieldArray` subclass and one or two arrays, nearly any arithmetic operation can be performed using normal NumPy ufuncs or Python operators.

 In the sections below, the finite field :math:`\mathrm{GF}(3^5)` and arrays :math:`x` and :math:`y` are used.